 The cloud computing is the technology of the moment: businesses, governments and simple users are increasingly becoming aware of its benefits and the fact that, in the near future, will revolutionize the world of IT as we know it.

 These days to be at the center of the cyclone is Dropbox , one of the most popular services for sharing and saving files, accused in a complaint lodged with the Federal Trade Commission , having lied about data security of its members.

 All files stored on Dropbox servers are encrypted (AES - 256) and are inaccessible without your account password.

 All files stored on Dropbox servers are encrypted (AES - 256).

 But there's more!
-While until 13 April 2011, the conditions of use envisaged that
+While up to 13 April 2011, the conditions of use envisaged that

 Dropbox employees are not able to access user files